ADAS Level 2 Explained: How It Works, Features & Benefits

 • Saves Fuel: Smooth acceleration & braking- controlled by the system, can sometimes save you some fuel.

-• Better Resale Value: Cars with these features are becoming more popular.
+• Better Resale Value: Safety in cars with these features are becoming more popular.
 So, they might hold their value better

 Challenges & Limitations of ADAS Level 2

-• Road Markings: The Lane Departure Warning System feature needs clear road markings to work.
+• Road Markings: The lane-keeping feature needs clear road markings to work.
 If the lines are faded, it won't work well.

 • Weather: Heavy rain, fog, or dust can affect the sensors.
 These factors make them less reliable.